melting8snowman/badpress/README.md

 ### Mockup of badpress service for complaints, yammer and bad reviews

-Current status: most or services operational, however app does not seem to run properly on heroku for reason I have not yet find out.
+Current status: most or services operational,
+User profiles and likes to be implemented.

 [badpress at heroku](https://badpress.herokuapp.com/)

-Admin activities to be implemented.

 **Two user profiles:** registered user and admin